 During the days before the surgery:

-- An anesthesiologist will take a complete medical history to determine the type and amount of the anesthesia you need.
+- An anesthesia provider will take a complete medical history to determine the type and amount of the anesthesia you need.
 This includes asking you about any allergies, health conditions, medicines, and history of anesthesia.

-- Several days to a week before surgery, you may be asked to stop taking blood thinning drugs, such as aspirin, ibuprofen (Advil, Motrin), and warfarin (Coumadin, Jantoven).
+- Several days to a week before surgery, you may be asked to stop taking blood thinning medicines, such as aspirin, ibuprofen (Advil, Motrin), and warfarin (Coumadin, Jantoven).